cwpearson/website2/posts/20231031_kokkos_scratch/index.md

 ```
 *https://github.com/kokkos/kokkos/blob/d5a4802911318aebecbc775990dd198260ce2383/core/src/Serial/Kokkos_Serial_Parallel_Team.hpp#L253-L255*

+This `resize_thread_team_data` does a lot of work.
+Suffice it to say it manages various allocations that this execution space instance can use inside Kokkos parallel regions.

 ### Construct the Team handles and call the functor

-The team handles are provided to the functor, and provide it access to the various properties of the Team (size, scratch space, etc).
+The team handles are provided to the functor, and through these handles, the functor has access properties of the Team (size, index, scratch space, etc).
-Team handle gets a slice of the backing scratch allocation (using league id, team size, scratch pointer)

 In `Kokkos::Serial`'s `ParallelFor::exec`, a `Member` is constructed for each index in the league iteration space, and the functor is immediately called on that member.
+Since only one team executes at a time, they all use the same scratch allocation that lives inside `data`.

 ```c++
   template <class TagType>